Updated November 2017

 and Louis Garneau Blizzard

-seem gimmicky, but are actually quite slick.
-The only one we had trouble with, in terms of ease of use, were the Fimbulvetr Hikr
+seem gimmicky but are actually quite slick.
+The only one we had trouble with, concerning ease of use, was the Fimbulvetr Hikr

 .
 The simple nylon straps and plastic ladder-lock buckles are finicky to set up and collect ice more than any of the others.